mtrh93/pokemonquiz/README.md

 * **Quiz Page**
 The quiz page is where the questions are asked and the user can select answers.
 The quiz page background is changed depending on theme chosen.
+The question order is also randomized thanks to a javascript function.

 ![PokemonQuiz](assets/Images/choosetypepage.png)